newatoms/guides/github-guide/readme.md

 ### A shortcut when changing something small

-When changing something small you can go to the designated file and hit the edit icon.
-Do not commit directly on the ready branch, because that would be illegal, but choose the option to *'Create a new branch for this commit and start a pull request'*.
+When changing something small, you can go to the designated file and hit the edit icon.
+Do not commit directly on the ready branch, because that would be "illegal", but choose the option to *'Create a new branch for this commit and start a pull request'*.

 ### Discuss and Merge